Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Preliminaries

-\citet{gibbs2021aci} proposed Adaptive Conformal Inference (ACI), which dynamically adjusts the miscoverage level according to past prediction errors.
-We briefly describe the ACI procedure.
-First, at time $t$, let $\hat{f}_{[t-1]}$ be the fitted regression function trained on the past observation $ \{(X_i, Y_i)\}_{i\in[t-1]}$ and $\mathcal{E}_t$ be a set of residuals for calibration.
-Then the prediction interval for $Y_t$ is constructed as
+In this subsection, we briefly describe the adaptive conformal inference (ACI) method proposed by \citet{gibbs2021aci}.
+Let $\hat{f}_{[t-1]}$ be the fitted regression function at time $t$, trained on the past observations $ \{(X_i, Y_i)\}_{i\in[t-1]}$ and $\mathcal{E}_t$ be a set of residuals for calibration.
+Then, the prediction interval for $Y_t$ is constructed as